anatolydryga/choose/README.md

 ```
 python time_triangle_implementations.py
 ```
-Note that bottom up approach still fails, because it is not implemented.
+We frist compare all three implementations, after we also compare bottom up and top down approach by generating more binomial coefficients.